mykelalvis/FT/Traveller/WORKING/Mongoose/Three Blind Mice/See How They Run.md

 The judicial system considers the offender’s mental health as important as the offence itself.
 Those who are mentally confused (e.g. by a major change in their circumstances or the loss of a loved one) are helped to adjust.
 Those who require punishment rarely suffer more than a fine, but repeated or severe offences may lead to enforced re-education.

 Clothing is a visible manifestation of Zhodani conformity.
 All clothing styles are similar, with peculiarities for each caste:
-Nobles will often wear a turban and cloak, with males favouring a stylish beard; Intendants wear headbands, which often distinguish them from the non-psionic proles.
+Nobles will often wear a turban and cloak, with males favoring a stylish beard; Intendants wear headbands, which often distinguish them from the non-psionic proles.
 However, the Zhodani should not be stereotyped - they have the same natural variation in the patterns and length of facial hair as Imperials; not all male nobles sport beards; they have just as great a degree of creativity, divergence of opinion and freedom of expression as the Imperials, though the Zhodani focus these abilities for the common good, whereas the Imperials...

 Competition is acceptable, both in teams and as individuals, though primarily in physical sports.
 The Psionic Games are strongly competitive as they provide a means for the most promising Intendants to achieve Noble status.